By Judy Vorfeld

 Following are a few of the sites that talk about the many faces of typography.

-- A Disagreeably Facetious Type Glossary
+- A Disagreeably Facetious Type Glossary: Microsoft

 - Bulleted Lists: Capitalization and Punctuation